dltxio/dltxio.github.io/careers/front-end-dev.md

 # Developer/Production Assistant

 DLTx is a software development house with a focus on payment applications, dApps and Blockchain Technologies.
-We require a part time / full time mid level front end developer to join an exteremly capable but small team of developers and testers.
+We require a part time / full time mid level front end developer to join an extremely capable but small team of developers and testers.

 ## Skills:
 * React, Vue and NodeJS with Express